St3451/Structural_Bioinformatics/8_final_exam/README.md

         rmsd = calc_RMSD(sc1, sc2)
         rmsd_list.append(rmsd)
 ```
-#### Optimal RMSD superposition.
+#### Optimal RMSD superposition
 The implementation of the RMSD algorithm (and most of the rest of the code) is based on weekly exercises solutions provided by our Structural Bioinformatics professor Thomas Hamelryck.
-In order to measure the structural similarity between side chain pairs, we used the root-mean-square deviation (RMSD) of atomic positions, which is simply the square root of the distance between all atoms divided by their number.
+In order to measure the structural similarity between side chain pairs, we used the root-mean-square deviation (RMSD) of atomic positions which is simply the square root of the distance between all atoms divided by their number.
 We want to apply a U rotation matrix to y, until the RMSD is minimized.